 This multi-part evening by the Semperoper Ballett takes us on a thrilling exploration through recent dance history.
-The evening begins with »The Second Detail«, a modern classic from 1991 by William Forsythe (*1949), who brilliantly pushes the forms and movements of classical ballet to the outer limits of balance and spatial orientation.
-With »Half Life« from 2017, the Israeli choreographer Sharon Eyal (*1951) introduces herself to Semperoper audiences with a typically explosive works that seems to have sprung directly from a techno rave.
-The evening finishes with the choreography »White Dark-ness«, which the Spaniard Nacho Duato (*1957) created in 2001 following the death of his beloved sister.
+The evening begins with »The Second Detail«, a modern classic from 1991 by William Forsythe, who brilliantly pushes the forms and movements of classical ballet to the outer limits of balance and spatial orientation.
+In June 2023, Israeli creator Sharon Eyal premiered »Half Life« at the Semperoper.
+Her creation is full of intense contrasts: stage meets audience, individual meets collective, sound patterns meet space.
+All of this makes »Half Life« a masterpiece that evokes tensions that you can experience with all your senses and that range from minimalist to extreme ones.
+The evening finishes with the choreography »White Dark-ness«, which the Spaniard Nacho Duato created in 2001 following the death of his beloved sister.
 A requiem full of pain and devotion to a person who has lost faith in love and seeks oblivion.
 This intense programme celebrates dance as an expression of the creative spirit, of exultation and deep-seated compassion.

 William Forsythe »The Second Detail«